skycoin/exchange-api/exchange-api.md

-# tradebot
+# exchange-api

-Tradebot is a Go abstraction of cryptocoin trading exchanges.
+Skycoin's exchange-api is a Go abstraction of cryptocoin trading exchanges.
 It abstract these four operations:
 * placing a bid/ask order
 * tracking the status of an existing order
 * withdrawing bitcoin from the exchange
 * depositing bitcoin to the exchange

-Tradebot provides an internal Go API, a REST API, and a command line interface.
+It provides an internal Go API, a REST API, and a command line interface.

-Currently tradebot supports the `cryptopia` and `c2cx` exchanges.
+Currently it supports the `cryptopia` and `c2cx` exchanges.
 Additional exchanges can be implemented in Go.

-You can view [tradebot's source code](https://github.com/skycoin/exchange-api) via github.
+You can view [the source code](https://github.com/skycoin/exchange-api) via github.

 ## Terminology